About the Campaign

 Two years ago, we interviewed Sir Nigel Rodley in Geneva for another project.
 It became a memorable day.
 After the official interview, later that day, Sir Nigel phoned us to do another interview, in which he told us his family history and his motivation to become the man he became.
 A new documentary was born.

 During these meetings he took us on a journey.
-It starts before the Second World War, when his mother, Rachel, fled Nazi Germany with the last ‘kinder-transport’.
-His father, Hans Rosenfeld, escaped Germany on his own in 1938 and later became John Rodley.
+It starts before the Second World War, when his aunt, Ruth, fled Nazi Germany with the last ‘kinder-transport’.
+Her brother, Hans Rosenfeld, Nigel’s father, escaped Germany on his own in 1938 and later became John Rodley.

 From there on began the life of a man and his fight against the abolition of torture,